CraziiAce/alt-bot-thing/README.md

 - You are resposible for anything that happens as a result of the code

 Violating any of these conditions will result in a DMCA takedown of your fork of the repository

+---

+### Self hosting support

+Self hosting is not officially supported, try it at your own risk